 The Company has a stock repurchase program.
-Under the current authorization, the Company's Board of Directors has authorized the repurchase of a total of 2,500,000 shares of Matthews' common stock under the program, of which 2,169,470 shares had been repurchased as of September 30, 2011.
+As of September 30, 2011, the Company's Board of Directors had authorized the repurchase of a total of 2,500,000 shares of Matthews' common stock under the program, of which 2,169,470 shares had been repurchased.
+In November 2011, the Company's Board of Directors approved the continuation of its stock repurchase program and increased the total authorization for stock repurchases by an additional 2,500,000 shares.
+As a result, as of September 30, 2012, the Company had a total available repurchase authorization of 1,814,651 shares.
 The buy-back program is designed to increase shareholder value, enlarge the Company's holdings of its common stock, and add to earnings per share.
 Repurchased shares may be retained in treasury, utilized for acquisitions, or reissued to employees or other purchasers, subject to the restrictions of the Company's Restated Articles of Incorporation.